Information Theory for Complex Systems Scientists: Partial Information Decomposition (PID)

 One of the benefits of $h^{sx}_{\cap}$ and $h^{min}_{\cap}$ is that they can be readily interpreted in the more well-understood context of the PID.
 Given the identity that: $i(\textbf{x};\textbf{x})=h(\textbf{x})$, it can be shown that:

 For example, $h^{sx}_{\cap}(\{x_1\}\{x_2\}$ is equivalent to asking ``what information about the joint state of $\{x_1,x_2\}$ could be learned by observing either just $x_1$ or just $x_2$?" and likewise for $h^{min}_{\cap}$.
-To what extent $h^{cs}_{\cap}$ has a similar link to PID and the $i^{ccs}_{\cap}$ redundancy measure proposed by Ince \cite{ince_measuring_2017} is an interesting standing question.

 Given its comparative novelty, the PED is much less explored than the PID.
 While the formal mathematics is well-developed, deep questions of interpretation remain and the application of the framework to real-world complex systems is an area of ongoing research.